pardeepkum/Management_app/README.md

 # edit icon click then edit the deatils
 # deleted icon deleted the created task delete particular index
 # State Management Used in the app and local stored the data Sqflite hive database as well
+# changes the branches master then get the code